 - (a) The commission is subject to Texas Government Code, Chapter 552, Texas Public Information Act.
-The Act gives the public the right to request access to government information. - (b) The commission adopts by reference Title 1, Part 13, Chapter 70, Cost of Copies of Public Information, as promulgated by the Office of the Attorney General. - (c) The executive director may waive or reduce a charge for copies when furnishing the information benefits to the general public.
+The Act gives the public the right to request access to government information. - (b) The commission adopts by reference Title 1, Part 13, Chapter 70, Cost of Copies of Public Information, as promulgated by the Office of the Attorney General. - (c) The [Executive Director] Agency Chief may waive or reduce a charge for copies when furnishing the information benefits to the general public.